-Mom Shoots Suspected Carjacker Trying To Take SUV With Kids Inside
+Mom Shoots Suspected Car Thief Trying To Take SUV With Kids Inside

 The mother said she had just put the gun in the SUV hours before after her husband helped her with reloading.
 “I told him that I needed some bullets for my gun and he told me that he was going to go get it.”

-The suspect crashed into a light pole and was later taken to a local hospital.
-Police have not identified the suspect and there’s no word on his condition but the mother wanted to tell him something.
+Wright crashed into a light pole and was later taken to a local hospital.
+Thursday morning he was said to be in serious but stable condition.
+As he recovers the mother wanted to tell Wright something.
 “I wish I would’ve killed you, if I didn’t already,” she said.

+Wright has been charged with two counts of Unlawful Restraint and Unauthorized Use of Motor Vehicle.
+Court records show he has been arrested more than 20 times on a variety of charges — including unauthorized use of a vehicle, possession of marijuana, evading arrest, assault and theft.

 Police questioned the woman at the scene and then told her she was free to go.
 Neither she nor her two children — ages two and four — were hurt during the shooting or crash.